automationhacks/automationhacks.github.io/_drafts/2021-06-08-10-years-of-software-testing-automation.md

 **Apache Jmeter** and I realized this was a quite different aspect of testing.

-I mostly ran these tests and collected metrics while assisting an experienced Performance engineer and communicating with infra teams to ensure once the System test phase was done, that our application also performed well under expected load parameters
+I mostly ran these tests and collected metrics while assisting an experienced Performance engineer and helping to communicate with infra teams to ensure once the System test phase was done, that our app also performed well under expected load parameters

 ### Becoming a mentor

-Towards the end of my time with Accenture, I had transitioned from a fresher to a more experienced engineer and mentored multiple people who joined the team
+Towards the end of my time with Accenture, I had transitioned from a fresher to a more experienced engineer and mentored multiple engineers who joined the team

 I found the whole aspect of teaching someone on the team made myself learn things a lot better and I had lot of fun talking with them, learning from them and enjoying countless team lunches and